If you are learning Korean, becoming a translator could be your dream. But how do you turn this into reality? Let’s find out!

 They do not change sentence-by-sentence as it is.

 They do this to make the text more suitable for the reader.
-But, of course, many factors play a role in that.
+Of course, many factors play a role in that.

 For example, cultural nuances, localization, and marketing make it more exciting and language-wise.